 Program a Vuser script on Linux

-LoadRunner provides a base template for manually programming and compiling a Vuser script on Linux.
+LoadRunner Professional provides a base template for manually programming and compiling a Vuser script on Linux.

 Create script from the template

-mkdbtest creates a folder called test1, which contains the template script, test1.c.
+mkdbtest creates a folder called test, which contains the template script, test.c.

-When you run the mkdbtest utility, a folder is created containing four files test.c, test.usr, test.cfg and Makefile, where test is the test name you specified for
+In addition to the folder and the template script file, mkdbtest also creates files called test.usr, test.cfg and makefile, where test is the name you specified for

 Manually compile the script